-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care Prior Authorization Required Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Days 1-5: \$200 copayment per day for Medicare-covered services Days 6 - discharge: \$0 copayment for additional hospital days \$300 copayment per admission for Medicare-covered services Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you After you pay the \$1,000 maximum out-of-pocket amount every year for inpatient hospital benefits, the plan will cover the rest of your out-of-pocket costs for eligible services.
-No limit to the number of days covered by the plan based on medical necessity After you pay the \$900 maximum out-of-pocket amount every year for inpatient hospital benefits, the plan will cover the rest of your out-of-pocket costs for eligible services.
-No limit to the number of days covered by the plan based on medical necessity
+If you are discharged from one inpatient facility and are transferred/re-admitted directly to another inpatient facility, an additional copay will not apply.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Days 1-5: \$265 copayment per day for Medicare-covered services. \$0 copayment for remaining days of admission The plan has a maximum out-of- pocket amount of \$1,550 for inpatient hospital benefits.
+Once you have paid \$1,550 out-of-pocket for inpatient hospital benefits, the plan will cover these services at no cost to you for the rest of the calendar year.
+No limit to the number of days covered by the plan based on medical necessity \$325 copayment per admission for Medicare-covered services The plan has a maximum out-of- pocket amount of \$975 for inpatient hospital benefits.
+Once you have paid \$975 out-of-pocket for inpatient hospital benefits, the plan will cover these services at no cost to you for the rest of the calendar year.
+No limit to the number of days covered by the plan based on medical necessity -- -- ---

-Services that are covered for you UW Health Quartz Medicare Advantage Value UW Health Quartz Medicare Advantage Elite are a candidate for a transplant.
+Convisors that any serviced for your What you must pay who at you must pay when you get these services Services that are covered for you Value Elite Physical, occupational, and speech language therapy Inpatient substance abuse services Inpatient hospital care (continued) Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If UW Health Quartz Medicare Advantage provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If Aurora Health Quartz Medicare Advantage provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If you get inpatient care at an out-of-net condition is stabilized, your cost is the c hospital. work hospital after your emergency ost sharing you would pay at a network